jmgray/hexcast/README.md

 * It must somehow persist it's state between runs.
 * Item 4, `Codes should be emitted in apparently random order` implies that you must cycle through them cleverly.

-An explanation can be found in explanation.md

 To run the program do the following:
 1. create a virtual environment
-2. Acquire the code to this project, `git pull` or download
+2. Acquire the code to this project, either `git clone` or download it
 3. `pip install -r requirements.txt`
-4. Make sure the context in which the program runs has read/write privileges
+4. Make sure the context in which the program runs has write privileges.
+It uses an `ini` file.

 * The program has several commands:
   * `python hexcast init` initializes the current run with default values, creating an `hfa.ini`
   * `python hexcast sequence` displays the list of numbers to be emitted on subsequent calls
   * `python hexcast` emits the next number in the sequence

+An explanation of this approach is in `explanation.md` I should state that I spent a day pondering how to approach this problem and about another 2 days creating and testing the system.
+Aside from some mechanical issues, such as looking for easy ways to extract chunks of arrays, and getting `sympy` to quickly find large primes, I did not do any research in solving this.
+When I had resolved to follow this method, I gave the problem to a friend, who found a solution in 20 minutes using a reversible encryption technique, something I don't know much about.
+We use what we know. :)